-This relates to adult dependent relative visa UK applications for elderly parents and dependent relatives such as brother, sister and other family members under Appendix FM of Immigration Rules.
+This guidance relates to adult dependent relative visa UK requirements under Appendix FM for elderly parents.
+And also for dependent relatives such as brother, sister and other family members.
 Accordingly, the post covers the following topics:

-- Purpose of the UK adult dependent relative visa route
+- What is the purpose of the UK adult dependent relative visa?

-- Requirements for adult dependent relative visa entry clearance application
+- What are the UK adult dependent relative visa requirements?

 - Documentary Evidence for adult dependent relative visa UK

-1) Purpose of the UK adult dependent relative visa route
+1) What is the purpose of the UK adult dependent relative visa?

 The purpose of the UK Adult Dependent Relative (ADR) visa route is to allow a non-European Economic Area (non-EEA) national adult dependent relative (ADR) of a British Citizen in the UK, a person settled in the UK or a person in the UK with refugee leave or humanitarian protection to settle in the UK.
 However, the applicant needs to demonstrate that because of an illness, age, illness or disability, the applicant requires a level of long-term personal care.
 And the relative in the UK (i.e. sponsor) can only provide such long-term personal care without recourse to public funds.

 UK adult dependent relative visa and burden on UK taxpayers

 Perhaps, the intentions of the policymakers behind the ADR route is to reduce the burden on the UK taxpayer for the provision of NHS and local authority social care services to ADRs who can reasonably and adequately meet such needs in their home country.

 Immediately Settled Status and Care for ADRs